 - Work with a medical professional to ascertain the optimal insulin therapy.

-- Not miss medications, especially insulin doses.
+- Avoid missing medications, especially insulin doses.

 - Be extra careful when you’re sick because infection increases DKA risk.

 Follow these steps and you’ll be well-positioned to prevent diabetic ketoacidosis.
 Fat burning is usually desirable, but not always.

 I ended up in ICU for 7 days, with no memory of the first 3 days with DKA.
 I was intubated (glad I have no memory of that) when I started to regain consciousness, I had no idea where I was or what happened, I thought I was dreaming.
 A man (obviously a doctor) kept asking me if I knew where I was, answering "no" he kept saying I was in hospital but no reason why, I thought I may have had a stroke as I couldn't really talk or move, just occasionally open my eyes.
 It was the most traumatic experience to go through and I thought hypo's were bad.

 Good information as my daughter just had this due to a diabetic drug and an antibiotic combination.
 9 days in the ICU.